Why composable commerce should top every application leader’s agenda

 For B2B businesses, the ability to manage ongoing relationships with customers via customer portals is becoming increasingly important, as is the need for supply chain transparency and flexible integration with partners to increase revenue channels.
 All of this requires navigation away from the monolith, and that starts with the technology stack.

 An organization’s tech stack refers to the layers of technology it uses to deliver on application capabilities, from the data layer right through to business logic, presentation and orchestration.
 One example of how the technology stack has evolved is to look at how organizations are now delivering on the digital commerce experience.

 In other words, to orchestrate and unify these wider customer journeys, organizations are now taking control of the presentation layer, making it the point of app integration instead of the commerce platform.

 Future-proofing a digital commerce strategy with composable

 PBCs are effective because they are independently deployable, containing all of the business data, logic and processes they need in order to perform a given function.
-These PBCs can interact with each other and with other applications via APIs and event channels, allowing organizations to alter the customer experience and underlying functionality without risking downtime, disruption or ever needing to re-platform again.
+These PBCs interact with other applications via APIs and event channels which we believe allows organizations to alter the customer experience and underlying functionality without risking downtime, disruption or ever needing to re-platform again.

 The roadmap to composable commerce